Skip to main content

 Pears

-Soft, hydrating, and soothing, pears carry a natural moisture that balances the dryness often felt in early fall.
+Soft, hydrating, and soothing, pears carry moisture that balances the dryness often felt in early autumn.
+Their high water content and subtle flavor help ease tightness in the throat and skin, offering comfort from the inside out as temperatures drop.

 Grapes